The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 This image explains that ExxonMobil’s volunteer grants program offers grants of $500 for a minimum of 20 volunteer hours.

-ExxonMobil has multiple volunteer grant programs: an individual volunteer grant program where employees can get a $500 grant after volunteering 20 hours with an organization and team volunteer grant opportunities for groups of five or more.
+ExxonMobil has multiple volunteer grant programs: an individual volunteer grant program through which employees can secure a $500 grant after volunteering 20 hours with an organization and team volunteer grant opportunities for groups of five or more.

 Additional Volunteer Grant Resources

 Tapping into volunteer grants doesn’t have to be daunting.
-The more knowledge you equip your team with, the more successful you’ll be.
+The more knowledge your team has about these opportunities, the more successful you’ll be at locating and securing these valuable contributions.

 Learn how to recruit volunteers by exploring the impactful volunteer recruitment strategies in this guide.